Some trainers have expressed that free online workout programs by social media influencers may do more harm than good

-Ting had also said that you can determine your heart rate’s optimal zone for burning fat through a formula, which Doucette countered by saying that your heart rate capacity depends on your fitness level.
+Ting has also said that you can determine your heart rate’s optimal zone for burning fat through a formula, which Doucette countered by saying that your heart rate capacity depends on your fitness level.
 He also called out Ting for using her large following in giving wrong nutritional advice such as lessening fruit intake and not restricting calories when intermittent fasting.

 Social media has long been a hub of both knowledge and misinformation.
 It’s been reported that some influencers raise false hopes by encouraging followers to try intense workouts and expect rapid results.
-Furthermore, professional trainers have also expressed that this trend could damage the fitness industry since clients are turning to these influencers who are claiming to be coaches and trainers without having the proper qualifications.
-Alex Philips, a pilates instructor from Switzerland who runs her own fitness company ALPS Movement and Training, told Buzzfeed News how these online workouts are affecting her livelihood.
+Furthermore, professional trainers have also expressed that this trend could damage the fitness industry since clients are turning to these influencers who are claiming to be coaches and trainers without having proper qualifications.
+Alex Philips, a Pilates instructor from Switzerland who runs her own fitness company ALPS Movement and Training, told Buzzfeed News how these online workouts are affecting her livelihood.

 “Free classes hurt my business because they set up an unrealistic expectation that fitness professionals should work for free,” Phillips told BuzzFeed News.
 “The marketing is so saturated with free classes right now and I’ve even had clients tell me I should do free classes to promote myself.”